Because your AI agent needs a filter too.

 ClawFilters measures and enforces.
 HITL gates promote.
 Promotion is sequential - every step requires an explicit human decision through the approval gate.
 Demotion is instant and can skip levels.
 A behavioral score below 50% triggers automatic demotion to Quarantine.
 Your data never leaves your network unless you authorize it.

-ClawFilters' active scoring mechanism - evaluating every AI agent action in real time against five behavioral principles.
-The score moves with every call.
-It is the number a human reads when deciding whether an agent has earned the next tier.
+This is the engine.
+Every time an AI agent does anything, ClawFilters scores it against five behavioral principles in real time.
+The score starts at 1.0 and only goes down.
+It is the number you look at when deciding whether an agent has earned more trust.
 Not a report generated after the fact.
 Not a checkbox.
-A live measurement that drives the gate.
+A live measurement that opens or closes the gate — before the action executes.

 Agents operate autonomously within defined boundaries.
 Destructive, irreversible, or trust-crossing actions require explicit human approval before execution.